Prospects for detecting asteroid-mass primordial black holes in extreme mass-ratio inspirals with continuous gravitational waves: Sensitivity of NEMO to asteroid-mass PBHs

-In \cref{fig:nemo-mf}, we show this projected constraint for different choices of $m_1$.
-In the $m_1=0.1\msun$ curve, we observe a ``kink'' around $m_2\simeq 10^{-10}\msun$, which indicates a sort-of transition between when the signal duration exceeds the observation time, and when the signal becomes more ``transient-like''.
 In practical terms, summing the contributions to the rate densities from different frequencies, outlined in \cref{sec:meth}, does not produce as competitive constraints as simply calculating the rate density in the Euclidean way: